 The Women wear the “lappa,” a long skirt tied at the waist with a matching “buppa,”

 which is a loose-fitting blouse.
 A headscarf that matches the fabric of the buppa and lappa is also typically worn.
-Clothing is usually made in vivid colors and bright designs, such as tie dye.
+Clothing is usually made in vivid colors and bright designs, such as tie-dye.
 Liberian men in rural areas usually wear the “via,” a round-necked shirt that is paired with either short or long pants.

-Urban Liberians generally wear Western clothing styles such as T-shirts, tank tops, shorts and other articles of clothing with which Americans and Europeans would be familiar.
-Clothing tends to be constructed from cotton, linen or other lightweight fabrics to withstand the heat and humidity.
+Urban Liberians generally wear Western clothing styles such as T-shirts, tank tops, shorts, and other articles of clothing with which Americans and Europeans would be familiar.
+Clothing tends to be constructed from cotton, linen, or other lightweight fabrics to withstand the heat and humidity.

 Traditional Liberians rub white clay over their bodies and faces when there is a festival or other celebration, such as a wedding.
-They also wear long skirts made of grass, tunics, beads and headdresses.
-Urban Liberians have adopted Western-style wedding fashions, including white wedding gowns, veils and tuxedos.
+They also wear long skirts made of grass, tunics, beads, and headdresses.
+Urban Liberians have adopted Western-style wedding fashions, including white wedding gowns, veils, and tuxedos.

 Liberian Country Cloth

 In West Africa, Liberia is famous for its country cloth.
-This textile is traditionally hand-spun, hand-dyed and hand-woven.
+This textile is traditionally hand-spun, hand-dyed, and hand-woven.
 The Country cloth is often painted white but can also be colored by natural dyes such as indigo and kola, which were used to make stripes on the cloth.
-Traditional clothing was often made from country cloth and constructed with little tailoring.
+Traditional clothing was often made from country cloth and constructed with a little tailoring.
 Embroidering on the pockets and neck served to strengthen these often stressed areas of clothing